-So for me, it was only logical to get more involved in the life extension community to make this dream become a reality.
+It’s only logical for me to get more involved in the life extension community to make this dream become a reality.
 And why not dream big?
 When people are asked about living longer, many say that it would be too boring.
 No way, I say just the opposite!

 Will We Make It?

-Aubrey De Grey uses the term ‘escape velocity’ which basically means that we’ll be able to rejuvenate people and keep them alive long enough to take advantage of the more refined and advanced medical procedures that would be more effective in reversing the molecular damage that accumulates over time in the body with age.
+Aubrey De Grey uses the term ‘longevity escape velocity’ (LEV), which basically means that we’ll be able to rejuvenate people and keep them alive long enough to take advantage of the more refined and advanced medical procedures that would be more effective in reversing the molecular damage that accumulates over time.

 So if you are 80 years old, the first generation of these technologies will be able to take you back 30 years and you would function and look like a 50-year-old.

-In the near future, we could literally be adding one year to our remaining life expectancy with each year that passes!
+In the near future, it might be possible to add one year to your remaining life expectancy with each year that passes!
 There are many exciting technologies that are starting to mature and slowly becoming more effective that could enable this kind of future.

 1. Angela C. Incollingo Belskya, Elissa S. Epelb, A. Janet Tomiyama.
 Clues to maintaining calorie restriction?
 Psychosocial profiles of successful long-term restrictors.
 Appetite.
 2014 Apr 18;79C:106-112. doi: 10.1016/j.appet.2014.04.006. http://www.sciencedirect.com/science/article/pii/S0195666314001718